-Provincetown’s 1st Annual Day of the Dead Performing Arts Festival is a community event honoring life and death through art.
+Provincetown’s 3rd Annual Day of the Dead Festival is a community event honoring life and death through art.
 The Festival offers an opportunity to come together to celebrate the lives and honor the deaths of those we love.

 The intention of the Festival is to recognize and honor the Mexican and Mesoamerican roots of El Día de los Muertos while simultaneously creating a community event that is unique to the lived lives of Provincetown residents and other Festival participants.

 It is especially important to honor the Mexican roots of the Festival in light of the current national climate of xenophobia and anti-immigration rhetoric, and of national policies denying support for the Dreamers while simultaneously supporting the separation of families at the border.
 Honoring the Festival’s Mexican roots is an opportunity to speak back to divisive rhetoric and policy and celebrate the enriching contributions of Mexicans and Mexican culture.
-For despite Spanish and Catholic colonization and other forms of cultural invasion, including the influences of U.S. Halloween customs, the commitment to honoring the dead remains central to El Día de los Muertos and its traditions continue to enrich Mexican lives as well as our own.

-The Provincetown Day of the Dead Performing Arts Festival is a volunteer-run, not-for-profit community event committed to making the Festival accessible to all regardless of economic circumstances.
+The Provincetown Day of the Dead Festival is a volunteer-run, not-for-profit community event committed to making the Festival accessible to all regardless of economic circumstances.

 Dawn Walsh, Founding Director